John White (bishop): "Naughty doctrines"

 White included Joliffe's poem in a collection of two hundred verse testimonies concerning Transubstantiation, which he gathered and eventually published as a volume entitled Diacosio-Martyrion.
 The book was White's response to the Lutheran doctrines embedded in Cranmer's Book of Common Prayer of 1549, and to the reform teachings of Nicholas Ridley, Martin Bucer and Peter Martyr, Regius Professor of Divinity at Oxford in 1548.
 White opposed particularly the Reformed doctrine of the Eucharist (which denied the real presence) professed by Peter Martyr in the public Disputation at Oxford in 1549. and prepared an Epistle to him in justification of Richard Smyth, which was eventually prefixed to the book of verses.
 White's book was first prepared for publication in Louvain in 1550 (to escape censure), and opened with his dedicatory verses to the Princess Mary as the sister and daughter of kings.
 However, the book did not then appear, but had to await more favourable conditions.

 In March 1550, White was instituted to the prebend of Ipthorne within Chichester Cathedral.
 In the trial of Bishop Gardiner (December 1550-January 1551), White was called upon to witness on Gardiner's behalf against his accusers.
 His evidence served to cast both men in a favourable light: Gardiner "did cause maister White then Scholemaister, after byshop of Wynt., to make certain verses extolling the kinges supremacie against the usurped power of the Pope, encouraging also his scholers to do the lyke."

 Not long after giving evidence for Gardiner (but seemingly in connection with his planned book), he was called before the King's council.
 He confessed to them that he had various books and letters from overseas, in particular from a scholar named Martin who was strongly opposed to King Edward's religious reforms.
 White had consented to these matters in such a way that he was suspected of having more extreme sympathies, and he was sent to the Tower of London.
 He remained there for several months until released into the custody of Archbishop Cranmer himself, with whom he lodged and by whom he was brought to show greater willingness to conform.
-Even so, after this sojourn he was returned to the Tower for some time.
+Even so, after this sojourn, he was returned to the Tower for some time.

 John Philpot, archdeacon of Winchester, issued an admonitory excommunication against White in 1551 for his "naughty" teachings.
 Richard Woodman, under examination in 1557, challenged his judges that they had all, in King Edward's time, taught the doctrine that was then set forth.
-White replied "I was in the Tower, as the Lieutenaunt will bear me record."
+White replied, "I was in the Tower, as the Lieutenant will bear me record."